Saltburn (film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 53 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B−" on an "A+" to "F" scale, and those polled by PostTrak gave it a 75% overall positive score, and 42% said they would definitely recommend it.

-The Guardian reviewed the film after its August premiere.
-Its critic Peter Bradshaw gave it three out of five.
-He noted that it "boasts dazzling turns from Rosamund Pike and Carey Mulligan" but that "the heavily drawn-out ending feels uncertain".
-Writing in the Observer, Wendy Ide wrote that it "stars a miscast Barry Keoghan (he's way too old for the role)" but that "Rosamund Pike, as Felix's mother Elspeth, is gloriously rude; Archie Madekwe, as poor relation Farleigh, is a malicious delight".
-She awarded it two out of five.
+Critic Rex Reed gave the film 4/4 stars in a rave review, writing "The power of Barry Keoghan’s center-ring performance cannot be adequately over-praised" and called it an "intricately palpitating and jaw-dropping performance".
+He also praised the supporting cast and clever script, saying "As each one (character) comes alive, so does Fennell’s scrupulously disguised screenplay, which stabs the pretentious English class system with a priceless antique knife dipped in potassium cyanide."

-Nicholas Barber, reviewing for the BBC, enjoyed the "outrageous, laugh-out-loud punchlines" but felt that "Fennell is prone to fumble" plot twists.
+Nicholas Barber reviewing for the BBC, enjoyed the "outrageous, laugh-out-loud punchlines" but felt that "Fennell is prone to fumble" plot twists.
 Barber praised the "superb ensemble cast", especially Keoghan ("magnetic"), Pike ("steals the show"), and Elordi ("a revelation").
 He concluded that "if you see it as a lurid pulp fantasy rather than a penetrating satire, then Saltburn is deliriously enjoyable" and awarded it four out of five.
 Empire also praised the charismatic ensemble cast and gave the film three out of five.
 In her review, Sophie Butcher reported that "Saltburn looks divine.
 Fennell's eye is extraordinary, and alongside cinematographer Linus Sandgren, she captures the grand beauty of her architectural locations impeccably" but was disappointed that "scenes often build to reach the cusp of something truly electric, but are let down by clunky dialogue".

 Writing in Sight and Sound, Sophie Monks Kaufman found that "the story's superficial treatment of its characters ... becomes increasingly ruinous" and that "the most menacing thing anyone can muster here is a passive-aggressive karaoke choice".
 She was also underwhelmed by the film's "ostentatious visual language".
 However, Entertainment Weekly columnist Maureen Lee Lenker gave Saltburn an "A", saying the film is a "Gothic thriller dusted with poisonous candy-pop glitter…Its endless visual and literary layers will bring its ardent admirers back to it again and again, because it is a triumph of the cinema of excess, in all its orgiastic, unapologetic glory."
-Filmmakers Drew Goddard and Robert Eggers named it as among of their favorite films of 2023, with Goddard saying "This is a group of artists who feel safe and protected and emboldened to do truly dangerous work.
+Filmmakers Drew Goddard and Robert Eggers named it as among their favorite films of 2023, with Goddard saying "This is a group of artists who feel safe and protected and emboldened to do truly dangerous work.
 This only happens when you have a director in complete command of her craft.
 You can feel Emerald just out of frame, lifting them ever upwards, upwards, upwards.
 It is staggering, fearless filmmaking.
 And thank God they’ve asked us to dance with them while the house burns right down around us all."